hugglesfox/snis-live/README.md

 `sudo sh ./autobuild`

-`./autobuild` has to be run as root script as **root** (because of [false permission problems later](https://wiki.archlinux.org/index.php/Archiso#Setup)).
+`./autobuild` must be ran as root script as **root** (because of [false permission problems later](https://wiki.archlinux.org/index.php/Archiso#Setup)).
 The script will clone and build space nerds in space, then build the ISO.
 Once it has completed, an ISO file will have be created in the `./out` directory.

 ## Prebuilt Images
 There are prebuilt images avaliable from my [Dropbox](https://www.dropbox.com/sh/whqpu99a5e7dxf5/AADMQn8EGs9YcpAsxDXzcIW7a?dl=0).